michael-steinert/PromptEngineeringEssentials/README.md

 ### Advanced Prompt Engineering Techniques

 - When crafting and manipulating Prompts, there are certain Techniques that Practitioners can use to achieve the Response they want from Models.
+- These Techniques can be significantly enhanced through the Integration of RLHF, which leverages Human Feedback to further refine and align Model Outputs with desired Outcomes.

 #### Zero-Shot Prompting

 - Zero-shot Prompting is a Technique where a Practitioner presents a Task to an LLM without giving the Model further Examples.
-Here, the Practitioner expects the model to perform the Task without a prior Understanding, or Shot, of the Task.
+Here, the Practitioner expects the Model to perform the Task without a prior Understanding, or Shot, of the Task.
 - Modern LLMs demonstrate remarkable Zero-shot Performance.
 - Example Prompt: